JediJeremy/unorthodox-arduino/README.md

 unorthodox-arduino
 ==================

-General purpose library with many useful things for the Arduino Leonardo: Graphical User Interface, Flash file system, Real-time Robots kernel, Hardware drivers, Virtual memory, Binary trees, Attribute tries, and even LZW compression.
+General purpose library with many useful things for the Arduino Leonardo: Flash file system, Raster/GUI, Real-time Robotics kernel, Hardware drivers, Virtual memory, Binary Trees, Tries, Associative maps, and Streaming Micro-parser.

 PREVIEW RELEASE V0.1
 --------------------

 I'm releasing this "as is", even though many parts are still a mess and need work, because there's enough useful stuff in here to be worth it.
-But there are no examples, very little documentation, and not a lot of explanations for the ass-backwards way I seem to do some things in the name of optimization.
+But there are few examples, very little documentation, and not a lot of explanations for the ass-backwards way I seem to do things in the name of optimization.

 ~ Jeremy